FAFSA Archive: 1997-1998 to 2014-2015

 - Revisions for dependent students who have special circumstances, allowing them to submit their online application without parental financial information.
 However, this method requires a financial aid administrator to perform a dependency override for the students.

 - The IRS Data Retrieval Tool was launched for the FAFSA on the Web Application.
-This allowed filers to pull tax information directly from the IRS.
+This allowed tax filers to transfer tax information directly from the IRS.

 For more information, download the 2009-2010 Summary of Changes.